 66 Information provided by the Center for Constitutional Rights to the Working Group on 31 July 2009.
-The Government of the United States said that the fact that an argument was made in court by a non-United States Government attorney is not evidence of United States law or any position or practice of the United States.
+The Government of the United States said that the fact that an argument was

-81. In current litigations contractors also invoke the political question doctrine to argue that the lawsuits deal with fundamental policy decisions or powers constitutionally reserved to the executive and legislative branches and therefore that the courts should refrain from reviewing.
-Even where the court does have jurisdiction over a case, a court may decline to hear it under the premise that it would be second-guessing a sensitive political decision.
+In current litigations contractors also invoke the political question doctrine to 81. argue that the lawsuits deal with fundamental policy decisions or powers constitutionally reserved to the executive and legislative branches and therefore that the courts should refrain from reviewing.
+Even where the court does have jurisdiction over a case, a court may decline to hear it under the premise that it would be secondguessing a sensitive political decision.

-82. Contractors also submit that they have "derivative immunity".
-Given that the Government of the United States enjoys immunity, and that contractors are carrying out government functions delegated to them by the Government, they argue that they too should enjoy such immunity.
+Contractors also submit that they have "derivative immunity".
+Given that the 82 Government of the United States enjoys immunity, and that contractors are carrying out Government functions delegated to them by the Government, they argue that they too should enjoy such immunity.
 Further, PMSCs have argued their immunity for illegal and even offensive conduct, explicitly arguing that private military and security contractors should be immune from prosecution for committing torture acts.67